-In conducting its investigations, INT is guided by the International Financial Institutions' Principles and Guidelines for Investigations.6 If, after investigation, INT believes it has uncovered sufficient evidence that a firm or individual has engaged in one or more sanctionable practices, it provides the firm or individual with that evidence and provides an opportunity to respond.
-In doing so, INT investigations apply a 'more likely than not' standard of proof.7 If INT finds their explanation insufficient, INT may commence formal proceedings against the firm or individual by submitting a 'Statement of Accusations and Evidence' to the Bank's Suspension and Debarment Officer (the SDO)8 or, if the necessitating a full hearing before the Sanctions Committee and would allow for the temporary suspension of actors from eligibility. ibid 35-36.
+In conducting its investigations, INT is guided by the International Financial Institutions' Principles and Guidelines for Investigations.
+If, after investigation, INT believes it has uncovered sufficient evidence that a firm or individual has engaged in one or more sanctionable practices, it provides the firm or individual with that evidence and provides an opportunity to respond.
+In doing so, INT investigations apply a "more likely than not" standard of proof.
+If INT finds their explanation insufficient, INT may commence formal proceedings against the firm or individual by submitting a ibid 20.